MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 8- Run the notebook

-1. Set up the environment.
+1. Standard imports

     ```python
     import numpy as np
     import pandas as pd
     ```

-1. Define the function to convert the OneLake URI to ABFSS URI.
+1. Spark needs ABFSS URI to securely connect to OneLake storage, thus we define this function to convert the OneLake URI to ABFSS URI.

     ```python
     def convert_onelake_to_abfss(onelake_uri):